Breaking a nail is a big deal for dogs (Oreo is out of commission)

 I was glad Oreo was asleep.

-After picking off a bit of remaining nail, the veterinarian explained that what remained — that little pink nub at the end of his tow — was the “quick,” and that the nail would eventually grow back over the quick.
+After picking off a bit of remaining nail, the veterinarian explained that what remained — that little pink nub at the end of his toe — was the “quick,” and that the nail would eventually grow back over the quick.
 However, in the meantime, that little pink nub would be sensitive.
 Hitting it on things would hurt.
 But eventually, it would dry up a bit and be less sensitive.

 In other words, Oreo shouldn’t be hiking on rocky, rooty paths.
-Easy rocks on smooth paths would be OK.
+Easy walks on smooth paths would be OK.

 The good news is that dogs nails grow back a lot faster than human nails.
 It usually only takes two to three weeks for a nail to grow back down and cover the quick, according to many online sources.